 There are countless unknowns in our collective and uncertain future.
 We’re living in a new paradigm without knowledge of how long this season of uncertainty will last.
 Understanding this reality, NOW is the time to get back to business basics.

-Our company leadership, including my two partners Lee Baynes and Steve Gross, has years of experience (often speaking on the topic) helping companies survive downtimes.
+Our company leadership, including Lee Baynes and Steve Gross, have years of experience (often speaking on the topic) helping companies survive downtimes.
 We’re all now in a season where we must ask ourselves key questions including, how are we going to throw off cash from our business?
 How can we make the proper cuts and not overfund certain aspects of the company?
 What funding methods do we need to succeed?
 What products should we be offering in this new world?